ArbitrumFoundation/docs/docs/gentle-introduction-dao.md

 Governance of the Arbitrum Rollup protocol is driven by two governing bodies: the **Security Council** and the **Arbitrum DAO**.

 - The **Security Council** is a 12-member council of publicly known entities elected by members of the Arbitrum DAO.
-This council is responsible for maintaining Arbitrum’s security and performance through the selective application of **emergency upgrades**.
+This council is responsible for ensuring Arbitrum’s security and performance through the selective application of **emergency upgrades** when/if necessary.
 - The **Arbitrum DAO** is the worldwide community of $ARB token holders and the delegates that they select.
 The DAO is responsible for governing Arbitrum and its Security Council.
 The DAO can use constitutional proposals to modify the Security Council’s powers, or even to eliminate the Security Council entirely.
 The Security Council’s powers are delegated to the Security Council by the DAO, and are to be exercised in the best interests of the DAO.